RiledUpCrow/Hordes/README.md

 ## Configuration

-You can edit the plugin settings in the config.yml file. `async-despawn` option in `global-settings` controls if the plugin should despawn mobs in an asych thread.
+You can edit the plugin settings in the config.yml file. `despawn-interval` in `global-settings` controls how often the mobs are despawned.
-Leave that set to `true` unless you have problems with other plugins. `despawn-interval` controls how often the mobs are despawned.
 Default is every 10 seconds.
-If you make that number lower, the mobs will be removed more frequently, but it may slightly impact the performance. `ignore-named-mobs` option is responsible for handling named mobs.
+If you make that number lower, the mobs will be removed more frequently, but it may slightly impact the performance.
+Do not touch `version` setting!
-If you want the plugin to ignore them (so it doesn't remove named mobs even if they are far away from the player), set it to `true`.
-If you're using some RPG plugins that use mob names to display their level, health etc, set it to `false`.
-Last option is `version`.
-Do not touch this setting!

 Each world in which you want to enable the plugin needs one section in the `worlds` branch in the configuration, named as the name of the world. `height` option is responsible